The secret to good onboarding is simple: take the focus away from the business, and centre it on the new hire.

 For example, a designer might have to put together three landing pages before the end of probation or an office manager needs to come up with new procedures to deal with remote working.

-It's all dependent on the kind of role and the level you’ve hired at, but these goals have to be realistic and manageable in a limited time period as they will determine whether your new hire can perform well in their role or not.
+It all depends on the kind of role and the level you’ve hired at, but these goals have to be realistic and manageable in a limited time period as they will determine whether your new hire can perform well in their role or not.

 Goals can’t be the only aspect you care about when it comes to a new hire’s performance, and perhaps providing some guidelines on the subject for managers could be helpful.